Bărăgan deportations: Events

 During the night of June 18, 1951, the third-largest mass deportation in modern Romanian history took place, surpassed only by the World War II deportation of Jews to Transnistria (considered collectively, and ended with massive extermination), and the January 1945 deportation of ethnic Germans from Romania.
 40,000 people were taken from their homes and deported to the Bărăgan.
-These included Romanians, Germans (mostly Banat Swabians), Serbs, Bulgarians, Banat Czechs, and some Ukrainian refugees from Bessarabia and Northern Bukovina, Aromanians, rich peasants, former landlords, bourgeoisie, convicted criminals and Nazi collaborators.
+These included Romanians, Germans (mostly Banat Swabians), Serbs, Bulgarians, and some Ukrainian refugees from Bessarabia and Northern Bukovina, Aromanians, rich peasants, former landlords, bourgeoisie, convicted criminals and Nazi collaborators.
 Of the roughly 40,000 people who were deported from Banat, 629 people died in the Bărăgan Plain.

 The deportees were taken under military guard and left to build houses of mud or adobe on their own in eighteen localities.
 In 1956, a change in government policy meant that the majority of deportees returned home, but some chose to stay permanently in the Bărăgan Plain.